-- For the topics Endocrine and Cardiovascular Systems, you should use Textbook of Medical Physiology by Guyton and Hall.
+- For the topics Endocrine and Cardiovascular Systems, you should use the Textbook of Medical Physiology by Guyton and Hall.

-- Under endocrine system, the biochemistry part can be covered from Biochemistry by U Satyanarayana (especially for the subtopics buffers, and acid-base balance).
+- Under the endocrine system, the biochemistry part can be covered from Biochemistry by U Satyanarayana (especially for the subtopics buffers, and acid-base balance).
 Growth curves, mammary development and digestive organs are important subtopics here.

 - For the chapters blood, respiration and excretion, you should read Dukes’ Physiology of Domestic Animals.